 WhiteBalance is used to adjust the hue of the picture.
 Pilot supports settings: Auto, Sunlight, Cloudy, Incandescent, Fluorescent.

-In order to adapt to different scenes, Pilot can adjust the
+Pilot can adjust the

 Stitching Focus.
 Open the

 Camera-- to adjust the stitching focus and see the changes in the stitching effect in real time.

 Pilot supports Time Lapse mode.
 Turn on the

 Camera, adjust to the Time Lapse mode, and the icon lights up.

 Normal video records 30 frames per second, and if you want to reduce the time by 10 times, then record 3 frames per second.
 That is, 0.33 second per frame.
 You can select time

 Scale Rate in the Time Lapse settings.
 Pilot offers up to 10 Scale Rates to choose: 10x, 20x, 50x, 100x, 200x, 500x, 1000x, 2000x, 5000x, 10000x.

 When recording, the screen displays the recording time and the length of the actual video.
 The recording button has a blue progress bar that rotates, and one revolution per turn indicates that one frame has been recorded.

 Time-lapse photography will eventually generate a real-time stitched 30fps video.